Wade College

-Wade College is a private, for-profit college in Dallas, Texas.
-It awards Associate of Arts degrees and Bachelor of Arts degrees in fashion design and merchandising.
+Wade College is a private for-profit college in Dallas, Texas.
+It awards associate and baccalaureate degrees.
 The college was founded in 1962 as Miss Wade's Fashion Merchandising College and renamed Wade College in 1999.
-The college is located in the Infomart building in the Design District, Dallas.

 History

 The college was founded by Sue Wade in 1962 and was originally located in the Turtle Creek area.
 It moved to the Dallas Apparel Mart in the Dallas Market Center area in 1965.
-Relocating again in 2004 to its current location in the Infomart which is in the heart of the Dallas Design District provides the students numerous opportunities to work the various trade events and major retail markets.
+Relocating again in 2004 to the Infomart which is in the heart of the Dallas Design District.

+In 2025, the college relocated to its present location at The Gild building.
+Wade College's main campus occupies approximately 13,000 square feet in The Gild, housing the institution's classrooms, laboratories, administrative and faculty offices, storage rooms, and library.
+The Gild is a multi-tower office complex situated at the intersection of Central Expressway and Northwest Highway that houses a variety of companies in a major commercial district.
+Wade College is in a convenient location for the design, marketing, management, and technology industries in Dallas, with proximity to popular destinations and diverse businesses providing direct access to a strong job market.